-The Saskatchewan Entrepreneur Stream is for aspiring entrepreneurs who want to establish and run their business in the province of Saskatchewan.
+The Saskatchewan Entrepreneur Stream is for aspiring entrepreneurs who want to establish and run their businesses in the province of Saskatchewan.
 This program allows applicants to get a nomination from the province of Saskatchewan.
 Once you receive the nomination you can ultimately apply for permanent residence to the federal government of Canada.

-It is important to note that the Entrepreneur Stream is not aligned with the Express Entry Program, hence the time taken for processing is usually longer than the 6-months of time period taken under the Express Entry Program.
+It is important to note that the Entrepreneur Stream is not aligned with the Express Entry Program, hence the time taken for processing is usually longer than the 6-months time period taken under the Express Entry Program.

 Once the applicant receives an Invitation to Apply to the Saskatchewan Entrepreneur stream, the following documents need to be submitted:

 The applicant needs to pay a non-refundable processing fee of 2,500 CAD for the Saskatchewan Entrepreneur stream.

 As per the latest estimates from January 1 to March 31, 2021, an entrepreneur stream application is processed by the SINP within:

 Once the candidate submits the complete application and a third-party verification report to the SINP, he shall be issued an Approval Letter and a Temporary Work Permit Support Letter.
 Nearly 14 weeks is then taken for the issuance of the Provincial Nomination.

 Step 1: Submit an Expression of Interest (EOI)